Carino208/First-repo/README.md

-My First repo this is, creating and learning with GIT.
+aMy First repo this is, creating and learning with GIT.
 Adding new line here with new user.

 asasa